Alexlambertz/SimpleProxy/README.md

 # Simple Proxy

 This node.js application can be used to easily debug http calls.
-Just execute `npm install` and configure the `.env` file and debug http calls.
+Just execute `npm install`, configure `.env` file, start application using `node app.js` and check console outputs or log file.